nthjelme/nodejs-domino/README.md

     npm install domino-nsf

 ## Requirements
+From release 0.3.0 it's a source release only, to be able to install, you'll need to follow the instructions in the development section.

-The domino-nsf package is currently windows only.
+Older packages is currently windows only.
 The binaries has been build for Win32 and tested with Node 8.9.4, 32bit.

 **The Notes program folder needs to be added to the system PATH.**